OXID-eSales/developer_documentation/update/upgrade-to-7.0.rst

         |br|
         For a list of OXID certified partner agencies, visit `oxid-esales.com/partner/partner-find/ <https://www.oxid-esales.com/partner/partner-finden/>`_.

-   .. todo: #Igor: are the following commands correct?

    .. code:: bash

       composer update --no-dev

+   .. todo: Igor: Correct place in the sequence for the following: After composer update customers should update module configurations, which we've split  in version 7 as described in https://docs.oxid-esales.com/developer/en/7.0-rc.2/development/modules_components_themes/project/module_configuration/modules_configuration.html#configuring-module-20190910

+#.
+Update the module configurations

+   .. todo: #Igor: "update module configurations, which we've split  in version 7" -- do we mean the following?

+   * via the admin interface

+     -- or --

+   * via providing configuration files.

+   For more information, see :ref:`development/modules_components_themes/project/module_configuration/modules_configuration:Configuration`.

+   .. todo: #Igor: are the following steps correct?

 #.
 To ensure that the cached items do not contain incompatibilities, empty the :file:`tmp` directory.
    |br|